jackspaniel/yukon/README.md

 yukon is a component-based, datasource-agnostic framework for serving web content.
 It extends the [nodulejs component framework](https://github.com/jackspaniel/nodulejs) - to include back-end data gathering, standardized slots for app-defined middleware and template management.

-Back-end data-gathering is achieved through plugins.
-Currently the only fully-fleshed out plugin makes 0-n REST API calls in parallel - as that was our need.
-I have made some starts on mysql and solr plugins, but would like a real - world implementation to battle-test them on.
-So by all means if you stumble across this repository, shoot me an email and I will work with you to get it up and running for your needs.

-Data-gathering plugins can also be bypassed entirely by specifying a custom config.middlewares.getData function.
-See Config section below for more details.

 A really simple yukon component (using the parallel-api plugin) looks like this:
 ```js
 module.exports = function(app) {